zsat/discord-playlist-manager/README.md

 >Why is this on Github and not on Discord's bot list?
-- I don't really feel like hosting it on a server, plus it was really only intended for me to use.
+- It's really only intended for me to use, so I don't need to host it on a server.
-- I felt like sharing it so that anyone can suggest any new functions if they want.
+- So that anyone can use the code for their own bot / functions.